 Part 2: Scalable personalization through customizable templates

-Once you’ve developed highly focused profiles for the people on your list, you can further optimize response rates by personalizing the pain points that you mention in emails.
+Once you’ve developed highly focused profiles for the people on your list, you can further optimize response rates by personalizing the pain points that you mention in your prospecting emails.

 “Some companies might find they need to do additional personalization in order to get their desired results,” Heather explains.
 “So in that case, they’ll probably need additional custom inserts beyond first name and company.”
 In other words, you can write a template and fill in a small section that is specific to each individual on your list.